← Back to Blog

 GIF Export

 For short recordings (under 30 seconds), exporting as a GIF is often better than video.
 GIFs play automatically, loop infinitely, and work everywhere.
+You can also use our free GIF maker to turn a series of screenshots into an animated GIF.
 If you're creating quick demos for documentation or Slack, check out our guide on how to record GIFs on Mac.

 Instant Sharing